codeclimate/codeclimate-rubocop/config/contents/style/word_array.md

-This cop can check for array literals made up of word-like strings, that are not using the %w() syntax.
+Checks for array literals made up of word-like strings, that are not using the %w() syntax.

 Alternatively, it can check for uses of the %w() syntax, in projects